DDM-Lab/pyibl/doc/index.rst

 It is sampled from a distribution, scaled by the ``noise`` parameter.
 This sampling occurs every time the activation of an instance needs to be calculated, and is typically different each time.

 By default this distribution is a logistic distribution centered on zero.
-In the next version of PyIBL it is expected that the user will be able to change this distribution, if desired.
+The distribution used can be changed for special purposes by using an :class:`Agent`’s ``noise_distribution`` attribute, though for nearly all uses the default is the right choice.

-An :class:`Agent` has a scale parameter, :attr:`noise`.
-If this parameter is denoted as :math:`\sigma`, and if the value sampled from the distributions if :math:`\xi`, the activation noise is
+An :class:`Agent` has a scale parameter, ``noise``.
+If this parameter is denoted as :math:`\sigma`, and if the value sampled from the distribution is :math:`\xi`, the activation noise is

   .. math:: \epsilon = \sigma \xi